npm package discovery and stats viewer.

 pi-prompt-composer

-Turn a directory of .md prompt files into a single /command with Tab-completable subcommands, a rich interactive selector, and automatic missing-argument collection.
+Turn .md files under composed/ into single slash commands, or turn directories into grouped commands with Tab-completable subcommands, a rich interactive selector, automatic missing-argument collection, and optional Liquid-powered rendering.

 Quick start